Lancelot and the Lord of the Distant Isles

-Lancelot and the Lord of the Distant Isles, or the "Book of Galehaut" Retold, by Patricia Terry and Samuel N. Rosenberg, is a modern retelling of a narrative thread that runs through the Prose Lancelot, a major source of Arthurian Legend.
+Lancelot and the Lord of the Distant Isles; or, The Book of Galehaut Retold, by Patricia Terry and Samuel N. Rosenberg, is a modern retelling of a narrative thread that runs through the Prose Lancelot, a major source of Arthurian Legend.
 The Prose Lancelot follows the arc of Lancelot's life, his adventures and the well-known affair with Guenevere.
 The portion retold here pertains to Galehaut, the Lord of the Distant Isles, his friendship with, his love of, and his influence over Lancelot.

 Plot

 The author of the 13th-century Prose Lancelot—the massive section of the Old French Vulgate Cycle devoted to Lancelot—expanded the Arthur-Guenevere-Lancelot love triangle into a rectangle, adding a figure named Galehaut, Lord of the Distant Isles, a powerful political and military foe to Arthur and a rival to Guenevere for the love of Lancelot.
-The Old French account is an extraordinary tale, related with an understanding of human desires and aspirations unprecedented in its depth and richness.
 For love of Lancelot, Galehaut surrenders his political ambitions, voluntarily submitting to the rule of Arthur; the same reason leads him to facilitate the rapprochement of Lancelot and the Queen.
 The invincible Lord of the Distant Isles, who had seemed destined to conquer the world, becomes a paragon of love-inspired self-sacrifice.

 In this retelling of the episodes concerning the connection between Galehaut and Lancelot, two motifs are emphasized: magic and a new understanding of love.
 The first is embodied in the Lady of the Lake; the second in Galehaut, the Lord of the Distant Isles.
-Unlike other retellings or translations of the Old French sources, this novel seeks to retell the central love-drama in such a way as to restore its complexity and emotional depth for the modern reader.